IssaDia/scapping-application/README.md

 ## Methodology

-I chose to use a Github to manage my code with a Kanban to list and manage the different issues in order to complete the test.
+I chose to use a Github to manage my code with a Kanban to list and manage the different issues in order to complete the this project.

 ## Technical stack